'

 Q1.
 What are the major drivers influencing the growth of the inorganic phase change material market in Indonesia?

-Answer: The major drivers for this market are the growing focus on energy-efficient building solutions, the rising demand for thermal management in electronics, and the expansion in cold chain logistics for temperature-sensitive goods.
+Answer: The major drivers for this market are a growing focus on energy-efficient building solutions, rising demand for thermal management in electronics and expansion in cold chain logistics for temperature-sensitive goods.

 Q2.
 What are the major segments for inorganic phase change material market in Indonesia?